AbelBlossom/remaths/README.md

 You have to use your stateful object as the `vsync` by adding `SingleTickerProviderStateMixin` or `TickerProviderStateMixin` to the class definition

-Animations can be done on `Animatable` by seting the `Animatable` value to an animated function
+Animations can be done on `Tweeenable` by seting the `Tweeenable` value to an animated function

 Example
 ```dart